-Household Products: Domestic Insecticides- Mosquito Repellant Coils & Ultra Marine Blue Powder
+Household Products: Domestic Insecticides - Mosquito Repellent Coils & Ultra Marine Blue Powder

-The demand for mosquito repellant coils is quite prevalent in the rural areas, whereas in the urban areas vaporizers and aerosols are replacing coils.
+The demand for mosquito repellent coils is quite prevalent in the rural areas, whereas in urban areas the vaporizers and aerosols are replacing coils.

-Ultramarine Blue Powder is an optical brightener and is used for improving whiteness of clothes and white washing / painting of walls in urban and rural areas.
-This product is in use since many decades in India and there exists a consistent and good demand for this product.
+Ultramarine Blue Powder is an optical brightener and is used for improving whiteness of clothes and white washing/ painting of walls in urban & rural areas.
+This product is in use since many decades in India and neighboring countries and there exists a consistent and good demand for this product.

-Business:-
+Business

-Business of your Company mainly consists of Galvanized Steel Sheets/Coils, Pre-Painted Steel Coils/Sheets, Household Products as Domestic Insecticides in the form of Mosquito Repellant Coils, Vaporizers and Ultramarine Blue Powder.
+Business of your Company mainly consists of Galvanised Steel Sheets/Coils, Pre Painted Coils/Sheets, Household Products as Domestic Insecticides in the form of Mosquito Repellent Coils, Vaporizers and Ultramarine Blue Powder.